-It provides very fast image processing using up to four, double-width, PCle3.0 x16 slots for greater throughput and flexibility.
+It provides very fast image processing using up to four, double-width, PCle 3.0×16 slots for greater throughput and flexibility.
 One of these slots is used for the UI and the other for image processing GPUs.
 Please see the recommended slots use in the tables below to avoid causing a slow down in the performance of the UI and image processing GPU cards.